Krishnanunni333/txt_puller/README.md

 #### Features

-- add (Add multiple files to the server)
+- add (Add multiple files to the server) accepts multiple values
-- ls (List all files in the server)
+- ls (List all files in the server) accepts no value
-- rm (Remove a files in the server)
+- rm (Remove a files in the server)  accepts single value
-- update (Updare a file in the server)
+- update (Updare a file in the server) accepts single value
-- wc (Count number of words in all the files in the server)
+- wc (Count number of words in all the files in the server) accepts no value
-- freq-words (Count all most or least n frequent words in all the files combined)
+- freq-words (Count all most or least n frequent words in all the files combined) accepts no value

 #### Steps to test the whole application inside a container